danmia/pcapdaemon/README.md

  * packets - Number of packets to capture.
 Integer.
  * alertid - An integer ID for the event or alert or whatever you're tracking (not required)
  * timeout - Number of seconds to let capture last should the number of packets not get hit.
 Integer.
+ * duration - Max amount of time to capture for
+ * bytes - Max bytes to capture.
+Note this will not be exact as that would require slicing a packet in half.
  * folder - S3 folder inside your bucket // S3 ONLY
  * bucket - S3 bucket // S3 ONLY
  * folder - S3 ACL // S3 ONLY